-A delicious Lemon Poppy Seed Cake with Cream Cheese Frosting is a baking classic and a fabulous way to end a perfect meal.
+A layered Lemon Poppy Seed Cake with Cream Cheese Frosting is a baking classic and a fabulous way to end a perfect meal.

 I can’t believe it’s taken me so long to post a lemon flavoured dessert on my blog.
 I love them so much.
-But truthfully, I haven’t made one that I was excited enough about to put on my blog.
-There was always something that just wasn’t perfect.
-But finally, I nailed it and I made one that I’m really really happy with.
-This Lemon Poppy Seed Cake with Cream Cheese Frosting hits all the musts for me, its moist, tender, perfectly lemony, sweet but not overly so.
+But truthfully, I haven’t made one that I was excited enough about to put on here.
+But I finally nailed it and made one that I’m really really happy with.
+This Lemon Poppy Seed Cake with Cream Cheese Frosting hits all the musts for me, its moist, tender, perfectly lemony and sweet but not overly so.

-After how delicious this Lemon Poppy Seed Cake is, the best part is that it’s a simple and straightforward cake to bake.
+One the best features about this Lemon Poppy Seed Cake with Cream Cheese Frosting, other than how delicious it is, is how simple it is to make.
 The cake portion is adapted from a Martha Stewart recipe for this lemon cake.
-She layers her cake with lemon curd so the cake portion itself didn’t contain enough lemon flavour.
+She layers her cake with lemon curd so the cake portion itself didn’t contain enough lemon flavour for me.
 So I added some lemon juice and more zest to the cake batter to give the cake an extra pop of lemony flavour.
-I also added poppy seeds to the cake because I like that little added texture they give the cake, but you could omit them if you don’t have any around.
+I also added poppy seeds to the cake because I like the texture they give the cake, but you could omit them if you don’t have any around.
 Finally, I frosted the cake with a delicious lemony cream cheese frosting and it’s all so scrumptious together!

 Lemon Poppy Seed Cake with Cream Cheese Frosting

 A delicious layered Lemon Poppy Seed Cake with Cream Cheese Frosting is a baking classic and a fabulous way to end the perfect meal.

 - 2 cups granulated sugar